 Neato Robotics has just released a series of robots that would fill the gaps between the Botvac D Connected Series.
 It used to be that the company offered the Botvac D3, D5, and D7 models, but now they have the D4 and the D6 to complete the lineup.
 Meanwhile, the Shark Ion Robot 750, also known as the Shark Ion R75, was introduced around a year ago to compete in a market that is steadily getting crowded every day.

-- 7 Summary: A side-by-side comparison of the Neato Botvac D4 Connected vs. Shark Ion Robot 750
+Main Differences Between Neato Botvac D4 Connected vs Shark Ion Robot 750

 There is a considerable difference between the designs of the Botvac D4 Connected and the Shark Ion Robot 750.
 The Neato Botvac D4 Connected has the D shape that this line of robots is known for.
 It measures 13.2 x 12.6 x 3.9 inches.
 Meanwhile, the Shark Ion Robot 750 has a round shape that measures 12.6 by 12.6 by 2.6 inches.

 The Neato Botvac D4’s flat side allows it to get closer to wall edges, making it clean more efficiently even without a side brush to help it along.
 What’s more, the bigger width of the Botvac D4 allows it to include a broader main brush.
 Indeed, the combo brush takes up almost the entire width of the robot vacuum’s front.
 The D4’s brush is estimated to be 70% longer than a round robot’s brush.

 The round shape of the Shark Ion R75 prevents it from sidling up close to the edges.
 However, this robot vacuum has two side brushes that more than makes up for its shape and still allows it to clean the edges very efficiently.
 That means that the Shark Ion Robot 750 is able to sweep from both sides.